SAKryukov/vscode-extensible-markdown/docs/index.md

 The source markup can be found in this [demo document "replacements.md"](https://github.com/SAKryukov/vscode-extensible-markdown/blob/master/docs/vscode-workspace-sample/replacements.md), for the implementation, see [replacements.js](https://github.com/SAKryukov/vscode-extensible-markdown/blob/master/extension/replacements.js).

 ### Additional Custom Plugins

+The user can use additional "markdown-it" plug-ins by adding them using the settings element "markdown.extensibleMarkdown.options.additionalPlugins".

 ## Usage